yanfeit/yanfeit.github.io/_posts/2020/maurer-rose/2020-01-26-maurer-rose.md

 <!-- more -->

 It happens that Maurer Rose is a very good choice to be as an icon image.
 Readers can find many materials about Maurer Rose on the website, such as [The Coding Train's vedio](https://www.youtube.com/watch?v=f5QBExMNB1I), [Wikipedia](https://en.wikipedia.org/wiki/Maurer_rose)'s introductory page, as well as [raw JavaScript code](https://codepen.io/Igor_Konovalov/full/ZJwPQv/) on codepen.io.
-Actually, the picture below is what I took from [CodingTrain](https://github.com/CodingTrain/website/tree/master/CodingChallenges/CC_055_Roses/P5) with very little modification.
+Actually, the picture below is what I took from [CodingTrain](https://github.com/CodingTrain/website/tree/master/CodingChallenges/CC_055_Roses/P5) with some modification.

 <div class="mycontainer" id="canvas-holder">